-- No high availability options. - The amount of data in ownCloud tends to grow continually.
-Eventually, a single machine will not scale; I/O performance decreases and becomes a bottleneck with multiple up- and downloads, even with solid-state drives.
+- Fewer high availability options. - The amount of data in ownCloud tends to continually grow.
+Eventually a single machine will not scale; I/O performance decreases and becomes a bottleneck with multiple up- and downloads, even with solid-state drives.

 Scale-Out Deployment